 TEACHING EXPERIENCE & PHILOSOPHY

-For the past 5 years, Oren has taught Playwriting and Screenwriting at the University of Miami, Douglas College in Vancouver, and California School of the Arts - the premier performing arts high-school in Los Angeles.
+For the past 9 years, Oren has taught Playwriting and Screenwriting and Personal Narrative at the University of Miami, Douglas College in Vancouver, California School of the Arts in LA, Interlochen Center for the Arts in Michigan & St. Olaf College in Minnesota.
 His method is to quickly demystify the "art" of writing, and to show how each student already possesses the skills they need to write compelling drama.
 His first exercise is to have students write down typical dialogue from the family dinner table without thinking about plot or even writing down the character names.
 He then shows them how each of their scenes have their own unique voice, conflict (or potential for conflict), and differentiation between characters.
 His next lesson builds on this, guiding the students to take their dialogues and crafting them into stage worthy 10 minute plays.